HurlesGroupSanger/DeNovoWEST/input/README.md

 8. Gene features used to generate Figure 2 (b) in manuscript
 9. Results file from DeNovoNear
 10. Results file from enrichment part of DeNovoWEST
-11. Information file needed to apply IHW for our dataset

 ## *De novo* mutations